Project

 3. Iterate through results until the last Id within the document (or some limit)

-#10 Updated by Luke Murphey about 8 years ago
+#10 Updated by Luke Murphey over 8 years ago

 I think it turns out the Whoosh doesn't indicate the number of hits within a document.
 Instead it highlights them only when you provide the content.

-#11 Updated by Luke Murphey about 8 years ago
+#11 Updated by Luke Murphey over 8 years ago

 A raw SQL query works surprisingly well: